WPChill/strong-testimonials/readme.txt

 * Initial version, a fork of GC Testimonials 1.3.2.

 == Upgrade Notice ==

+= 1.4.3 =
+Improved compatibility with earlier versions of PHP.

 = 1.4.2 =
 Fixed a minor bug that did not show multiple categories in the admin testimonials list.